-The Hygiene Bank's story started with the film ‘I Daniel Blake' by Ken Loach, A moving and harrowing film that exposes the cruel realities of those who fall through the cracks of our society.
+The Hygiene Bank's story started with the film ‘I Daniel Blake' by Ken Loach, A moving and harrowing film that exposes the harsh realities of those in our society who fall through the cracks.
 It portrays a place in which empathy has little place and no allowance is made for the chaos of everyday life.
 One particular scene stuck in the mind of our founder Lizzy Hall.
 The scene is of Katie, a single mother of two (played by actress Hayley Squires) who is caught shoplifting and in her bag they find a pack of period pads, razors and a bottle of deodorant.

 After watching the film Lizzy visited her local food bank who confirmed that toiletries were donated but only on an ad hoc basis.
 Friends who were teachers talked of girls improvising with loo roll or scrunched up socks in their pants as sanitary protection.